 - The new office address, with details on how they can get there (which train lines they’ll be able to take, or any major highways the office is near)

 - Any instructions regarding the move (when should they arrive at the new office?
-What will they need to bring themselves?)
+What will they need to bring themselves?
+What materials will they need to turn into you before the move (key cards, keys, etc.)?

 - Any changes to their day-to-day that they can expect to occur (will they need to work from home?
 Will the office be closing early to accommodate the move?)